Emma May Vilardi: Dear Abby

 Dear Abby wrote a number of responses referring her readers to ISRR beginning in 1983, because after speaking with Vilardi many times, Abigail VanBuren was supportive of the neutral position the registry provided.
 Vilardi was involved with the offices of Senator Carl Levin in his numerous attempts to create a federally support registry.

 Adoption reform

-Emma May was among those pioneers of adoption reform whose influence is broader than often recognized.
+Vilardi was among those pioneers of adoption reform whose influence is broader than often recognized.
 In her honor, the AAC has given the "Emma Vilardi Humanitarian Award" annually since 1991.